This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Farmed salmon doesn’t eat a natural diet and is instead given a “feed” which often contains genetically-engineered grains and other foods not usually eaten by salmon in the wild.
 There is also a concern about contaminants, antibiotics, and toxins in the farmed salmon.

 Wild salmon is very high in protein and, more importantly, it contains large amounts of the essential omega-3 fatty acids.
 Wild salmon is the greatest, and most delicious and bountiful whole food source of these omega-3 fatty acids.
 These important fats are thought to be very beneficial in supporting cardiovascular function, preventing cancer, fighting high blood pressure, and improving brain function.

 While most grocery stores are now carrying frozen wild salmon (which in my opinion is a far better choice than fresh, farmed salmon), you can always find canned salmon.
 This great, and under-used product always contains wild salmon, and it’s inexpensive, delicious, and extremely healthy.
 You can also get sustainably caught, low-mercury, wild salmon (and other fish) online from Vital Choice Seafood.

 Other domestically-grown superfoods worth mentioning include pasture-raised eggs, nettles, milk kefir, bee pollen/Royal jelly, cranberries, pomegranates, pecans, cinnamon, cloves, and more!
 With so many nutrient-dense choices available close to home at a decent price, you really don’t need to eat exotic foods to maintain optimal health.
 So, save your money and the planet by eating right, right from home!

-More information about how imported, specialty foods like quinoa or açai harm people and planet: The Super Cost of Superfoods
+More information about how imported, specialty foods like quinoa or açai harm people and planet: The Environmental Cost of Superfoods